 Meet TAFP’s officers

-Tricia Elliott, M.D. | Vice President
+Tricia C. Elliott, MD | Immediate Past President

 Dr. Elliott is the director of the University of Texas Medical Branch Family Medicine Residency Program in Galveston.
 She also serves UTMB’s Department of Family Medicine as an associate professor and as vice chair for clinical affairs.
 She previously served as the program director of the Baylor College of Medicine/Kelsey-Seybold Clinic Family Medicine Residency Program in Houston.
 She is a fellow of the American Academy of Family Physicians, and a member of the Harris County Academy of Family Physicians, the Society of Teachers in Family Medicine, the Association of Family Medicine Residency Directors, the American College of Physician Executives, the Medical Group Management Association, and Harris County Medical Society.